 Science Brief: Transmission of SARS-CoV-2 in Schools, Updated March 19, 2021.

 Is it safe to bring students back?

-Federal and state health officials said it is relatively safe to bring students back to school, starting with the earliest grades, if health and safety practices are implemented and followed.
+Federal and state health officials have said for months that it is relatively safe to bring students back to school, starting with the earliest grades, if health and safety practices are implemented and followed.

-In a statement accompanying the Safe Schools for All plan, the California Department of Public Health asserted the following:
+In a statement accompanying California’s Safe Schools for All plan, the California Department of Public Health asserted the following:

 - Research across the globe shows that children get Covid-19 less often than adults, and when they do get sick, they get less sick than adults.

 - In studies of open schools in America and around the world, children do not seem to be major sources of transmission — either to each other or to adults.